Ebrahim Hatamikia: Career

 Hatamikia is now considered as an icon of professional religious filmmakers in Iran.
-The name of Ebrahim Hatamikia was heard for the first time in the short films section of the 3rd Fajr International Film Festival.
-His The Path (1985) received honors and was recognized by the jury for excellence in presenting a theme related to the war.
+His name was heard for the first time in the short films section of the 3rd Fajr International Film Festival.
+The Path (1985) received honors and was recognized by the jury for excellence in presenting a theme related to the war.
 Hatamikia's early war-related features The Scout (1989) and The Immigrant (1990) explored the psychological and sociological impact of the war on the home front.
 In his subsequent glossy feature From Karkheh to Rhein (1993), he explored the psychology of a disabled veteran on a medical trip to Germany, adding to the war theme the tension of the direct contact with the West and of displacement to foreign lands.
 From Karkheh to Rhein considered as an anti-war film.
 Hatamikia in From Karkheh to Rhein and The Glass Agency have depicted the complex processes of re-integration and re-assimilation, particularly for veterans who were chemically injured or suffered chronic illnesses.
 The two are particularly praised by Hezbollahi citizens in Iran.
-Also, Hatamikia's in From Karkheh to Rhein is particularly interesting in connection with the discourse of the Iranian diaspora during the war.
+Hatamikia's From Karkheh to Rhein is particularly interesting in connection with the discourse of the Iranian diaspora during the war.

 The Glass Agency (1998) portrayed the feelings and life conditions of those who expunged from the public sphere and lost out from Rafsanjani's neoliberalisation.
 It tells the story of two former soldiers which despite enduring sacrifices by participating in the war, did not enjoy any of the material rewards coming from post-war reconstruction, and had criticized the government's hypocrisy of turning veterans into symbolic heroes but not actually caring for them.
 By the film, Hatamikia had provoked the government, which then took him to court over the film and barred its release for a while.
 The Glass Agency is a metaphor for the glass house that Iran became after the war, where internal conflicts have been more salient than international ones.
 As Esha Momeni noted, it seems that Hatamikia is criticizing the state for that issue, however martyrdom's glorification by him, continues to serve the state by covering up its deficiencies in the post-war era.
 As Hamid Naficy notes, the film deals with the crisis of reintegrating war veterans into a society that nearly a decade after the war's end seems apathetic to their plight. in addition to criticize the government, it critiques society, which revered the soldiers but now wants to get on with life.